jasonh9/dogecc_esp8266_firmware/README.md

 # **Dogecc ESP8266 Firmware** #

-firmware toolchain to create your custom esp8266 firmware, we'll be using the nodemcu development version of the esp8266.
+Firmware toolchain to create your custom esp8266 firmware, we'll be using the nodemcu development version of the esp8266.

+> Note: if you're too lazy to go through this process just download a prebuilt binary from the release page or [download now](https://github.com/jasonh9/dogecc_esp8266_firmware/releases/download/v1.0/nodemcu_float_master_20190622-0208.bin)

 ## **Building the firmware with docker**